psalami/tree-service/README.md

 - Adjacency lists
     - naive approach
     - easy to implement but very slow subtree retrieval
+    - expensive to determine height
     - very fast subtree modification
     - low memory footprint
+    - can be implemented with any SQL database
 - Nested Sets
     - more complex to implement
-    - very fast subtree retrieval but slower subtree modification
+    - very fast subtree retrieval but much slower O(n/2) subtree modification (insert, move, delete)
     - lower memory footprint
     - can be implemented with any SQL database
 - Materialized Path (Closure Table)
     - relatively straightforward to implement
     - very fast subtree retrieval (as fast as nested sets)
-    - fast subtree modification
+    - fast O(log n) (size of subtree) subtree modification
     - very fast insertions
     - higher memory footprint
     - can be implemented with any SQL database
+- Materialized Path (Lineage Column)
+    - performance comparable to closure table
+    - more difficult to implement
+    - relies on string manipulation or Array type (vendor-specific)
-- Database-specific approaches (i.e. Postgres ltree, Neo4J, recursive CTEs, etc)
+- Database-specific approaches / third-party libraries (i.e. Postgres ltree, Neo4J, recursive CTEs, django-treebeard, etc)
     - locks into a specific database vendor
     - may require additional infrastructure / maintenance
+    - may require specific tech stack (i.e. Python)
     - ltree performance comparable to custom materialized path implementation

 The materialized path approach was selected using a custom implementation of closure tables because it offers